Polcsi/company-information-django/README.md

 ### Home Page "/"

-The MainPage component is a React component that renders the main page of the application.
 It contains two sections, one for displaying company information and another for creating a new company.
+The user can decide wether want to create or displaying companies.

 ![home-page-image](/docs/images/main-page.png)